JANICE L BLIXT

 PRODUCING ARTISTIC DIRECTOR

-Last Season, 2019, Blixt directed the acclaimed King Lear and Edmond Rostand's Cyrano de Bergerac (which she adapted from the 1923 Brian Hooker translation) in 2018, Measure for Measure (Wilde Award Winner for Best of the Bard) and adapted and directed Aphra Behn's The Rover.
+Last Season, 2022, Blixt directed the acclaimed Henry V and Brandon Thomas' Charley's Aunt.
+Before pandemic, she directed King Lear starring John Lepard and Edmond Rostand's Cyrano de Bergerac (which she adapted from the 1923 Brian Hooker translation), in 2018, Measure for Measure (Wilde Award Winner for Best of the Bard) and adapted and directed Aphra Behn's The Rover.
 In 2017 she directed the stunning Julius Caesar and the brilliant new translation by Alexandra LaCombe (which Blixt also adapted for the stage) of Anton Chekhov's The Seagull.
 She also appeared onstage at the MSF (for the first time in 17 years) as Katherine in The Taming of the Shrew opposite David Blixt, directed by John Neville-Andrews.
 In 2016 season she directed the award-winning Richard II and Karen Tarjan's play of Michael Shaara's novel The Killer Angels.
-In previous years, she directed A Midsummer Night's Dream and adapted and directed Henry IV (Wilde Award Winner - Best of the Bard) - an epic collection of both full-length Henry IV plays into one night of theatre, she directed the celebrated Hamlet, Prince of Denmark (BroadwayWorld Best Shakespeare
+In previous years, she directed A Midsummer Night's Dream and adapted and directed Henry IV (Wilde Award Winner - Best of the Bard) - an epic collection of both full-length Henry IV plays into one night of theatre, she directed the celebrated Hamlet, Prince of Denmark (BroadwayWorld Best Shakespeare Production, 2014)

 Jan has been a working director in Chicago for the past fifteen years where she has helmed Julius Caesar, Macbeth, Twelfth Night, The Taming of the Shrew, A Midsummer Night's Dream, and the recent critically heralded Titus Andronicus.
 She has also been the vocal director and text coach for Othello, Edward III, and Hamlet.
 She is a co-founder and Executive Director of A Crew of Patches Theatre Company, a professional Shakespearean repertory company in Chicago that produces full-length Shakespeare plays for high schools.
 She directed Captain Blood, Sherlock's Last Case, and Women in Jeopardy at First Folio and teaches text analysis and folio technique for professional actors and in colleges and is still, when there's time, a working actor, having appeared onstage at the JET, the Shadow Theatre Co., MeadowBrook, City Lit, First Folio Shakespeare Festival, Timeline Theatre, Next Theatre - and right here at the Michigan Shakespeare Festival.